dscarpetti/codax/README.md

 ### Basic API

+*Note: all public api symbols have doc-strings which may provide additional details.*

 **Database Functions**

   - `open-database!` - Opens or creates a database, or returns an existing database connection if it's already open